aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 ```
 {{% /code %}}

-That file tells us that besides `vite` package we need to install the following packages:
+That file told me that besides `vite` I need to install the following packages:
 - `@vitejs/plugin-vue` to support development of VueJS based projects
 - `@vue/compiler-sfc` to teach the bundler understand VueJS single file components.
-You don't need to install this package explicitly if you are using NPM v7 because NPM will install it automatically as a peer dependency of `@vitejs/plugin-vue`.
+You don't need to install this package explicitly if you use NPM v7 because NPM will install it automatically as a peer dependency of `@vitejs/plugin-vue`.
 - `typescript` and `vue-tsc` for types checking using command line.
-You may skip these dependencies if you rely on types checking using IDE.
+You may skip these dependencies if you rely on types checking in your IDE (Vue doesn't use `typescript` to build the project).

 I installed the required dependencies in my project.

-## Step 2 - Add Vite configuration file
+## Step 3 - Add Vite configuration file
 I copied the generated `vite.config.ts` to my project.

 {{% code caption="Vite's generated `vite.config.ts` file" %}}